General Election Information

 If you do not have a valid Wisconsin Driver License or State ID you can receive a free State ID from your local DMV if you specifically request a free ID for voting purposes.
 If you do not have a birth certificate, the DMV can help with that, too.
 Please contact your local DVM for more information.
 For more information about Voter Photo ID, visit the Bring It to the Ballot website.

 During in-person absentee voting, voters must present photo ID just like on Election Day.
-In-person absentee voting can begin the third Monday before the election, and must end at 5 p.m. or the close of business, whichever is later, the Friday before the election.
+In-person absentee voting can begin the second Tuesday before the election and must end at 5 p.m. or the close of business, whichever is later, the Friday before the election.
 In-person absentee voting hours are 8 a.m. to 4:30 p.m.

 Submit Request by Mail